Edmunds Car Shipping

 If It's Worth Buying, it's Worth a Inspection

 You should always have the auto you want to purchase inspected by a reputable professional.
-You may just happen to have a mechanic friend in the area, but otherwise, you are going to need to find somebody else to do the inspection.
+You may just happen to have a mechanic friend in the area, but otherwise, you will need to find somebody else to do the inspection.
 Mobile inspectors such as Alliance Inspection Management can help.

-These inspectors don't drive it, but they do perform a thorough visual inspection to assess any damage to the body or frame or any of the visible interior elements.
+These inspectors don't drive it, but they perform a thorough visual inspection to assess any damage to the body or frame or any visible interior elements.
 They will generate a report for you within 24 hours.
-Knowledge is power when you negotiate terms or could even prevent you from buying it in the first place.
+Knowledge is power when you negotiate terms, and it could even prevent you from buying it in the first place.

 How to Safely Close the Deal from a Distance

-No matter what anyone says, or what they promise you, the seller does not receive your money until you have taken possession of the ca. This is especially important if you are purchasing remotely.
-But here's the thing, some sellers may be unwilling to relinquish custody until they have been paid.
+No matter what anyone says or promises to you, the seller does not receive your money until you have taken possession of the ca. This is especially important if you are purchasing remotely.
+But here's the thing: some sellers may be unwilling to relinquish custody until they have been paid.

 You could choose to use an online middleman such as Escrow.com.
 This website holds money in escrow until the transaction has been completed.
-Having the money in escrow protects both the buyer and the seller.
+Having the escrow money protects both the buyer and the seller.

 Door-to-Door Service Makes for a Seamless Transaction

 If you want to invest in a first-class experience, you can arrange for door-to-door service.
 This service picks it up at the seller's location and hauls it to your door.
 Moving nationwide may involve coordination among multiple movers.
 With door-to-door service, all the logistics are handled for you.
-Contact us to get a quote on how we can get it to your door without an ounce of stress.
+Contact us for a quote on how we can get it to your door without stress.

 Due Diligence